Franklin Banner Background Faq Banner (1)

 We know that good attendance is crucial for students to succeed, and we seek to work with students and their parents/carers to maintain a high levels of attendance.
 All students will be made aware of reporting attendance and expectations when they enrol.
 Parents can also report an absence by telephoning 01472 875000.

 We will keep you informed about attendance and about any other concerns we may have.
 We understand that students are sometimes ill or may need time away from College due to special circumstances, but we do not authorise time out of College during term-time.
 We understand how important attendance is and the impact this has on learning.
 If students miss lessons and need to catch up, or need some study support, such as revision techniques, managing time more effectively and much more, we support students daily at our Study Skills Desk.
-Students can access this support in the Learning Centre.
+Students can access this support in The Bridge.

 The short answer is ‘any member of staff’ who you feel comfortable to talk to.
 Before enrolment this will be the Admissions Team.
 Once your child is a Franklin student, you can liaise with reception or your child's Progress Coach who can forward or make any necessary referrals depending on the problem or concern.
 Any member of staff with a pink lanyard on will be able to help.

-Please check out our Applicant Calendar and Student Calendar for some important dates to add to your diary.
+Check out our Applicant Calendar and Student Calendar for some important dates to add to your diary.